cos316/assignment2-starter-code/README.md

 1.  `git clone` your team-specific assignment 2 repository from the GitHub classroom into whichever local directory you are using to store your assignment files.
-(See the A0 readme for more detailed instructions).
+(See the the Assignment 1 readme for more detailed instructions).
 1. Add the directory containing this cloned repository as a synced folder to your Vagrant VM, by editing and uncommenting the appropriate line in your `Vagrantfile`.